isomerpages/moe-northshorepri/_departments/INFORMATION AND COMMUNICATIONS TECHNOLOGY.md

 **EdTech Programme Overview**
 At Northshore Primary School, our EdTech curriculum is designed to progressively equip students with essential digital skills and competencies aligned with the MOE's Baseline ICT Standards.
 With a strong focus on foundational ICT skills, responsible digital citizenship, and exposure to emerging technologies, Northshoreans are empowered to become confident, collaborative, and future-ready digital learners.

+**EdTech Programme Overview**
+**EdTech Programme Overview**
+**EdTech Programme Overview**